uktrade/stream-read-xbrl/docs/getting-started.md

 ## Usage

 A single function is exposed, `stream_read_xbrl_unzip`, that takes a single argument: an iterable that should yield the bytes of a ZIP file of Companies Accounts data [with no zero-length chunks].
 It returns a tuple of column names, along an iterable yielding the rows of the data.
-The `stream-unzip` function is used to unzip the ZIP files which are then parsed by the `XBLRParser` function, resulting in the values returned.

 ### Basic Example
 ```python